 Check out our free ebook, “Why PUA Doesn’t Work for Introverts & What Works Instead,” as a great way to dive deeper into some of these topics.

-While online guides are a fantastic place to start, the best way to make solid progress quickly is through 1:1 customized advice for your unique situation.
+While online guides are a fantastic place to start, the best way to make solid progress and attract women quickly is through 1:1 customized advice for your unique situation.
 If that sounds helpful, consider joining our Launch Your Dating Life program.
 After a one-on-one phone call (apply here), we can decide if this personalized program is the best way to boost your dating success to the next level!